Discover the Last Best Place

 What to Do If the Road Isn’t Open Yet

 If you arrive in late May or early June and the road is only partially open, do not panic.
-There is still a tremendous amount to do, and in some ways you’ll have a better time than the peak-summer crowds.
+There is still a tremendous amount to do.

 Bike or hike the closed sections.
 This is the underrated gem of pre-season Glacier.
 Before the road opens to vehicles, hikers and cyclists are allowed on the cleared portions all the way up toward Logan Pass.
 I’ve biked from Avalanche to The Loop in early June with literally no one else on the road.
 It’s one of the best Montana experiences you can have.

 Explore Many Glacier and Two Medicine.
-These are separate park entrances on the east side and they have their own incredible scenery.
-Many Glacier in particular is, in my opinion, the most underrated section of the entire park.
+These are separate east-side park entrances with their own incredible scenery.
+Many Glacier is, in my opinion, the most underrated section of the entire park.

 A decade-plus of driving this road, distilled.